makrai/notes/mu-24-prompt-complex-soc-sci.md

 ## Basic Instruction (Basic)

-* adding the prompt before or after the text respectively.
+* adding the prompt before or after the text respectively

 ## Task and Label Description (T/L Desc): Building upon the Basic Instruction